malcolmlewis/RPi-Monitor-config-data/README.md

    the default port 4200.
 Access via YaST Security and Users, then under allowed services select from the dropdown list and save.

-### Daily cronjob for packages, patterns and patches installed and if updates are available.
+### Daily systemd timer for packages, patterns and patches installed and if updates are available.

-1. The script rpimonitor (/etc/cron.daily/rpimonitor) has been added to run a daily check of installed files via zypper.
+1. The script rpimonitor (/usr/share/rpimonitor/scripts/rpimonitor) and associated systemd timer and service has been added to run a daily check of installed files via zypper.
 If the magnifier glass is visible in the webpage output, check this to show @System packages installed.

 2. The script /usr/share/rpimonitor/scripts/check_zypper.pl from the nagios zypper plugin package has been added to check if updates available.
 See https://en.opensuse.org/Nagios-plugins-zypper

+3. To see the status of the systemd timer service, run the command;

+   `systemctl status rpimontor-zypper.timer`

 ### Include files (/etc/rpimonitor/template)